 After the diagnosis of the tumor, bladder cancer classifies based on how much it has spread.
 Here are the types of bladder cancer that can happen:

 - Non-muscle invasive bladder cancer:

 If the tumor cells have not spread outside the lining of the bladder, it is non-muscle-invasive bladder cancer.
 It is the most common type of bladder that does not cause death.

 When the tumor cells spread outside the lining, and affect the bladder muscle, it is muscle-invasive bladder cancer.
 This type is rare but the chances of death are more.

-If bladder cancer has not only spread to the bladder muscle also to other parts of the body, so it is called metastatic bladder cancer.
+If bladder cancer has not only spread to the bladder muscle but also other parts of the body, it is called metastatic bladder cancer.

 Tests regarding bladder cancer:

 A complete physical exam and internal exam will be taken by the physicians.
 Including an internal exam.
 The following tests performed are: